christlutheran/christlutheranmanhattan/src/content/pages/ft-riley-families.md

 ---
-title: "Lutheran Church for Ft.
-Riley Military Families | Christ Lutheran Manhattan, KS"
+title: "Ft.
+Riley Soldiers & Families"
 description: "Find a stable spiritual home near Ft.
 Riley.
 Christ Lutheran Church in Manhattan, KS offers traditional Lutheran worship and community for soldiers and their families."
 image: /images/church.jpg
 ---

-# Christ Lutheran for Ft.
+## Christ Lutheran for Ft.
 Riley Soldiers & Families

 Life in the military brings frequent moves, new communities, and unique challenges.
 At Christ Lutheran Church, we are honored to serve the soldiers, spouses, and families of Ft.
 Riley.